Woolsorter's disease; Ragpicker's disease; Cutaneous anthrax; Gastrointestinal anthrax

 Cutaneous anthrax is treated with antibiotics taken by mouth, usually for 7 to 10 days.
 Doxycycline and ciprofloxacin are most often used.

 People with second-stage inhalation anthrax have a poor outlook, even with antibiotic therapy.
-Up to 90% of cases in the second stage are fatal.
+Many cases in the second stage are fatal.

 Gastrointestinal anthrax infection can spread to the bloodstream and may result in death.